Yang Gao

 (Solo Authored)

 Abstract: I study optimal carbon taxation when capital is misallocated across firms.
-Using U.S. public firm data, I document that firm-level returns to capital are negatively correlated with revenue-based emissions intensity, indicating that capital is misallocated toward dirtier firms.
-Embedding this pattern in a misallocation framework, I demonstrate a novel mechanism: a carbon tax can reduce resource misallocation and boost aggregate productivity by reallocating capital from dirtier to cleaner firms, generating welfare improvements beyond internalizing emissions.
-I build a dynamic climate-economy model with heterogeneous firms and tangibility-based collateral constraints: dirtier firms tend to have more tangible assets and looser borrowing limits, attracting excess capital.
-Calibrated to firm balance-sheet and emissions data, the model implies a carbon tax boosts aggregate productivity across a broad range of tax rates.
-This reallocation benefit raises the optimal carbon tax by 75% relative to a benchmark without pre-existing misallocation.
-Consistent with the same mechanism, removing financial frictions to equalize returns further lowers economy-wide emissions intensity.
+Using data on U.S. public firms, I document that firm-level revenue-based emissions intensity is negatively correlated with the return to capital, indicating that capital is misallocated toward dirty firms.
+Embedding this pattern into a misallocation framework, I uncover a novel mechanism: a carbon tax can reduce resource misallocation and boost aggregate productivity by reallocating capital from dirty to clean firms.
+I develop a dynamic, general-equilibrium climate-economy model with heterogeneous firms and tangibility-dependent financial frictions: dirty firms hold more tangible assets and face looser collateral constraints, attracting excess capital.
+Calibrated to firm-level balance sheet and emissions data, the model implies that a carbon tax raises aggregate productivity over a wide range of tax rates.
+The allocative efficiency gains generate welfare improvements beyond those from internalizing emissions, increasing the optimal carbon tax by 75% relative to a benchmark without pre-existing misallocation.
+Consistent with the same mechanism, removing financial frictions to equalize returns further reduces economy-wide emissions intensity.

 Working Paper